 David Mitchell On Stage - Theatre Credits, Bio and Tickets

-David Mitchell is British actor, writer and comedian best-known as one half of the comedy duo Mitchell and Webb, whose comedy TV series Peep Show and That Mitchel and Webb Look garnered acclaim from critics and audiences alike.
-Mitchell makes his West End debut in the stage adaptation of his Shakespeare-themed TV series Upstart Crow at the Gielgud Theatre in February 2020.
+David Mitchell is British actor, writer and comedian best-known as one half of the comedy duo Mitchell and Webb, whose comedy TV series Peep Show and That Mitchell and Webb Look garnered acclaim from critics and audiences alike.
+Mitchell made his West End debut in the stage adaptation of his Shakespeare-themed TV series Upstart Crow at the Gielgud Theatre.